Tirupati district: Airways

 Tirupati Airport, the second-largest airport in Andhra Pradesh, is located 15 km from the Tirupati city centre and has daily flights to several domestic destinations.
 Tirupati Airport is upgraded to an international airport.
-The new international terminal was inaugurated on 22 October 2015, but as of March 2023 is not operational.
-The nearest operational international airport is Chennai International Airport which is 130 km from Tirupati.
+The new international terminal was inaugurated on 22 October 2015.

 Waterways

 Dugarajapatnam Port is a proposed port in the district.

 Education

 Sri Venkateswara University, Sri Padmavati Mahila Visvavidyalayam, National Sanskrit University, Sri Venkateswara Vedic University, Sri Venkateswara Veterinary University (SVVU) and Krea University are some of the universities in the district.

-Several eminent institutes of excellence such as Government Institute of Ceramic Technology, National Institute of Ocean Technology, IIT Tirupati, IISER Tirupati, Indian Culinary Institute, Tirupati, Sri Venkateswara Institute of Medical Sciences (SVIMS), Sri Venkateswara Institute of Cancer Care and Advanced Research Tata Trusts - SVICCAR Hospital, Institute of Financial Management and Research and Indian Institute of Information Technology, Sri City are present in the district.
+Several eminent institutes of excellence such as Government Institute of Ceramic Technology, National Institute of Ocean Technology, IIT Tirupati, IISER Tirupati, Indian Culinary Institute, Tirupati, Sri Venkateswara Institute of Medical Sciences (SVIMS), Sri Venkateswara Institute of Cancer Care and Advanced Research Tata Trusts - SVICCAR Hospital, Institute of Financial Management and Research, College of Horticulture, Railway Koduru and Indian Institute of Information Technology, Sri City are present in the district.

 The National Atmospheric Research Laboratory of the Department of Space is at village Gadanki in Pakala mandal.
 The lab is involved in carrying out fundamental and applied research in Atmospheric and Space Sciences.